saimpot/spies-directory/README.md

 ### 💡Architecture - Why DDD?

 For this project, I've chosen Domain-Driven Design (DDD).
-While it might seem overkill for a small project like this, DDD is a way to showcase Laravel and architectural expertise.
+While it might seem overkill for a small project like this, DDD is an excellent way to demonstrate the combination of Laravel and architectural design.
 Here's why:
--   **Modeling Complex Logic**: Even though this project isn't sprawling, DDD shines in modeling complex domain logic and business rules.
+-   **Modeling Complex Logic**: DDD shines in modeling complex domain logic and business rules, even if this project isn't extensive.
--   **Scalability**: Should the project ever grow, having a DDD structure makes it easier to scale and expand upon without running into as many architectural issues.
+-   **Scalability**: If the project grows, a DDD structure facilitates easier scaling and expansion without many architectural challenges.
--   **Ubiquitous Language**: DDD encourages the use of a common language between developers and stakeholders.
-This means code reflects the business domain closely, leading to fewer misunderstandings.
+-   **Ubiquitous Language**: DDD encourages using a shared language between developers and stakeholders, meaning the code mirrors the business domain, leading to fewer misunderstandings.
--   **Separation of Concerns**: By separating the domain, application, and infrastructure layers, DDD promotes a clean architecture, where business logic is distinct from the framework and other concerns.
+-   **Separation of Concerns**: By separating the domain, application, and infrastructure layers, DDD promotes a clean architecture, where business logic is separated from the framework and other concerns.

 ### 🤔 Why both App and Src folders exist

 The existence of both `App` and `Src` directories serves a specific purpose:

--   `App` Folder: This folder typically contains boilerplate Laravel code and components that are tightly coupled to the Laravel framework.
-Things like HTTP controllers, service providers, and middleware usually reside here.
+-   `App` Folder: Contains boilerplate Laravel code and components tightly coupled to the Laravel framework.
+Elements like HTTP controllers, service providers, and middleware typically reside here.

--   `Src` Folder: In the context of DDD, the `Src` directory contains the core domain logic of the application, segregated from any framework-specific implementations.
-Here, you'll find entities, value objects, and other domain-related logic, ensuring they remain decoupled from the Laravel framework.
+-   `Src` Folder: Folder: In the context of DDD, this directory houses the core domain logic of the application, keeping it separate from any framework-specific implementations.
+You'll find entities, value objects, and other domain-related logic here.

+    - ⚠️ Although the purpose here is for the domain to stay framework-agnostic, I've made an exception for this project because the domain is so small and the objective was to write this in Laravel.
+Ideally, the domain would be framework-agnostic, and the framework-specific code would reside in the `App` folder.
+At least, that's how I envision a DDD approach to a Laravel project.

 Having this distinction enforces a cleaner separation between framework-specific code and the core business logic, allowing for easier testing and potential future transitions or rewrites.